-How Much Should A Startup Spend On Marketing?
+How Much Should A Startup Budget for Marketing?

 As a growth marketing agency for startups we understand that deciding how much to spend on marketing can be extremely difficult.
 Established companies have the luxury of knowing a great deal about the lifetime value of their customers, the average costs to acquire those customers, and how much market share they have and/or want to achieve.
 All of these can be plugged into a spreadsheet which can output a sensible marketing budget for the next year.